alpenlabs/verifiable-garbling/README.md

 ## License

 This work is dual-licensed under MIT and Apache 2.0.
-You can choose between one of them if you use this work.
+You may choose either license if you use this work.